jupyterlite/jupyterlite-sphinx/docs/configuration.md

 options described above.

 This is an advanced feature and users are responsible for providing sensible command line options.
-The standard precedence between `jupyter lite build` CLI options and other means of configuration apply.
+The standard precedence between `jupyter lite build` CLI options and other means of configuration applies.
 See the [jupyter lite CLI](https://jupyterlite.readthedocs.io/en/latest/reference/cli.html) documentation for more info.